DanielGausi/AudioWerkzeugeBibliothek/README.md

 You can use this library on different "levels", but there is not a real differentiation between these levels.
 You can just use more or less from the features of this library.
 Depending on what you want to do, it is recommended to know more or less about the inner structure of "audio files".

 * The first level is super easy to use, but limited in what you can get from the audio files, and what you can do with them.
 You just need to know that there do exist some file types containing "music", which also may contain some "meta data" (like artist or title), and have some properties (like duration or bitrate).
 * The second level is little bit more complicated to use, but you'll get more information from the audio files (like Lyrics and Cover Art).
-You should know that there are different types of audio files like mp3 and ogg files, and that these different kind of files use different ways to store the meta data (like ID3-Tags or Vorbis Comments), and you should try to get an overwiew about how these ways look like.
+You should know that there are different types of audio files like mp3 and ogg files, and that these different kind of files use different ways to store the meta data (like ID3-Tags or Vorbis Comments), and you should try to get an overview about how these ways look like.
 * And there is a third level, where you can do some crazy stuff with your files.
-Like, storing another mp3-file within the ID3-tag of another mp3-file.
+Like, storing another mp3-file within the ID3-Tag of another mp3-file.
 For this, you should understand a little bit more about the inner structure of ID3Tags on the frame level.
 This means, that you should know that an ID3v2Tag contains a list of ID3Frames, where each frame consist of a header and the actual data.
-You can also read and write ID3-Tags and Apev2Tags directly, adding them to file types not intended by the `TxxxFile` classes provided by this library.

 See the demo projects for examples.